ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_webapps/github-api.md

 ---
-topic: "Webapps: Advanced Topics"
+topic: "Github API"
-desc: "Stuff that is beyond the basics"
+desc: "Accessing Github from a webapp (or, any app for that matter)"
 ---

 # Accessing Github resources from a webapp